btcpayserver/btcpayserver-docker/docs/cloudflare-tunnel.md

 # Cloudflare tunnel support

-If your server is on a local network, how can you expose it to the internet?
+Your server is on a local network, and you want to expose it on the internet (clearnet)?

+While there is many solutions at your disposal, this one is by far the less costly and easiest.

 Traditionally, the solution to this problem is either:
 * Configure correctly your firewall and your internet router (NAT) to accept incoming traffic